mrstefangrimm/Parc/BuildProcedure.md

 2. Set 'WinParc.App' as startup project
 3. Set the build configuration to 'Release' and 'x86'
 4. Build the solution
-5. Copy these file from the folder '\Software\Src\WinParcApp\Release' to a folder ' package\Simulator':
+5. Copy these file from the folder '\Software\Src\WinParcApp\Release' to a folder ' package\Software\Simulator':
    - WinParc.App.exe
    - WinParc.APIWrapper.dll
    - WinParcAPI.dll